Charlie Sheen on Getting Sober, the Highs and Lows of Fame, and Mending Relationships With Family | Ep. 1148

 yeah, she, she was like

-It was like putting on the seatbelt to do that interview.
+just front and center for that thing, you know.
+She was like putting on the seatbelt to do that interview.

-Did you know all chips and fries used to be cooked in tallow up until the 1990s when big corporations switched to cheap processed seed oils.
+Did you know all chips and fries used to be cooked in tallow up until the 1990s when big corporations switched to cheap processed seed oils?

 Today, seed oils make up 20% of the average American's daily calories, and recent studies have linked seed oils to metabolic health issues and inflammation in the body.

+Massa decided to do something about it.
 They created a tasty and delicious tortilla chip with just three ingredients and no seed oils, organic corn, sea salt, and 100% grass-fed beef tallow.

 These chips don't only avoid all the bad stuff, they also taste incredible.
+Massa is crunchier, tastier, and sturdier than other chips by far.

 The beef tallow makes the chips much more satiating, so you will not find yourself uncomfortably binging and then still feeling hungry afterward.
+I can attest all of this, and by the way,

+all of us love them.
 The kids and I fight over the masa bags.

-Thankfully, they come in like you can get like a 12-pack.
+Thankfully, they come in like you can get like a 12-pack,

+and they're large.
 They've got great flavors, lime, churro, even.

-Also, the white corn.
+I like original, also the white corn.

 The lime is also delicious.
+Haven't tried the churro yet.

+Ready to give masa a try?
 Go to masachips.com/slash mk and use code MK for 25% off your first order.

-That's masa chips.com/slash mk, code mk when you check out to get 25% off your order.
+That's masachips.com slash MK, code MK when you check out to get 25% off your order.

-When inflation jumps, when you hear the national debt is over 37 trillion dollars, do you ever think maybe now would be a good time to buy some gold?
+When inflation jumps, when you hear the national debt is over $37 trillion, do you ever think maybe now would be a good time to buy some gold?
+Well, you'd be right.

 Whether as a hedge against inflation, peace of mind during global instability, or just for sensible diversification, Birch Gold Group believes every American should own physical gold.

+And so they created something special.
 Until September 30th, if you're a first-time gold buyer, Birch Gold is offering a rebate of up to $10,000 in free metals on qualifying purchases.

 To claim eligibility and start the process, request an info kit right now.
+Just text MK to 989898.

 Plus, Birch Gold can help you roll an existing IRA or 401k into an IRA in gold, and you're still eligible for a rebate in free metals up to 10 grand.

-So make right now your first time to buy gold and take advantage of a rebate up to $10,000 when you buy before September 30th.
+So make right now your first time to buy gold and take advantage of a rebate up to $10,000 when when you buy before September 30th.

 Text MK to the number 989898 to claim your eligibility and get your free info kit.
+Hey, this is Will Arnett, host of Smartless.

 I'm Megan Kelly, host of the Megan Kelly Show on SiriusXM.